-Besides the badges, it gets a tastefully-applied subtle blue touches to let the people know that you’re exploring the driving pleasure and joy, responsibly.
+Besides the badges, it gets tastefully-applied subtle blue touches to let the people know that you’re exploring the driving pleasure and joy, responsibly.
 Not that the others aren’t, but you know, just saying.

-It doesn’t matter whether you’re driving on electric power alone or using the combustion engine or both drive units, the xDrive AWD sends torque to the all four wheels, which according to the company, ensures sporty driving pleasure on the road and supreme off-road performance over loose terrain at all times.
+It doesn’t matter whether you’re driving on electric power alone or using the combustion engine or both drive units, the xDrive AWD sends torque to all four wheels, which according to the company, ensures sporty driving pleasure on the road and supreme off-road performance over loose terrain at all times.

-If you’re wondering, the pure electric mode gets you a range of 80 km – more than three times that of its predecessor.
+If you’re wondering, the pure electric mode gets you a range of 80 km (50 mi) — more than three times that of its predecessor.
 As for the efficiency figures, the X5 plug-in hybrid consumes 2.1 litres for 100 km and emits 49 grams of CO2 per km.
 All these figures are preliminary, and are apparently based on new WLTP regulations which are translated back to NEDC equivalent value.

 Thanks to the underbody-positioned lithium-ion battery pack, the centre of gravity is lower than in the conventionally powered SAV model variants.
 The luggage compartment volume of the X5 xDrive45e iPerformance is about 150 litres less.
 When all seats are used, the storage volume is 500 litres and when the rear backrests are folded down, the volume increases to 1,716 litres.
 Fuel tank can hold 69 litres.